mtvtech/aws-bootcamp-cruddur-2023/journal/week2.md

 Instrumentation is the code that collect and send the data to a platform such as Hineycomb that makes the trace.

 What is span?
 A span is a part of a trace that describes a certain unit of work .
-A trace has a start, end and a duration.
+A trace has a start, an end and a duration.

 ![image](https://user-images.githubusercontent.com/124897604/224895668-ad093500-1eb2-4fb7-9fee-f7322b070373.png)